 It has an oxygen supply good for 48 hours and numerous safety devices designed to get it back to the surface in case of problems, information of comfort to the neophyte voyager to the bottom of the sea.

-After his time at Westinghouse, Bob became as a submersible pilot for International Hydronamics, a company founded by three commercial divers in Vancouver, Canada.
+After his time at Westinghouse, Bob became as a submersible pilot for International Hydronamics (HYCO), a company founded by three commercial divers in Vancouver, Canada.

-Their submersibles of the Pisces class were specially built for the rough conditions of the Arctic and North Sea.
+HYCO’s submersibles of the Pisces Class were specially built for the rough conditions of the Arctic and North Sea.

 International Hydronamics had contracts with the US Navy as well as the Canadian Navy to retrieve lost torpedos in the Whiskey Golf Area test firing range near Vancouver Island.
 Bob Bradley’s job was to run these operations.